trevorftp/Tsubakis-GroundCloud/README.md

   2.)
 The new stop and package bars are not centered vertically! <br />
   3.)
 Time to completion estimates will sit at a low number if not all of the stops are "delivered". <br />
   4.)
 Login page sometimes doesnt update?
 Not a big deal. <br />
   5.)
-Driver icon dialogs update and original data is added after the custom data.<br />
+Driver icon dialogs update and original data is added after the custom data. <br />
   6.)
 The topbar structure is slightly different on some pages?
 This causes issues on select pages with the redesigned topbar.
-(High priority)
+(High priority) <br />
   7.)
 New sidebar icon slightly hard to click. <br />

 And I am sure there are more bugs, just nothing I have found.
 It's not perfect.